Language prerequisites for admission to Modern Indian Studies (M.A.)

 Successful completion of the test must not date back further than three years prior to receipt of the application for enrolment and admission to the Master’s degree programme.

 Exempt from the requirement to provide proof of testing are:

 A: Applicants who have spent at least one year studying or working in the United States of America, Canada (with the exception of the province of Québec), the United Kingdom of Great Britain and Northern Ireland (including associated territories), the Republic of Ireland, Australia or New Zealand within the four years prior to receipt of the application for admission are exempt from furnishing evidence of having passed a test.

 B: Applicants who completed a study programme taught completely in English in the last three years prior to receipt of the application for admission, if (a) the admission requirement for the study programme was proficiency in English at a C1 level (at minimum) according to the Common European Framework of Reference for Languages (CEFR) or (b) the level C1 (CEFR) or higher was completed as part of certified academic achievements during the course of studies.
 In either case, proof (in the form of an official certificate issued by the institution responsible for the study programme) is required.

 An exception can only be claimed with proof of the specific language level, which is submitted with the application.
 A simple certificate from the higher education institution that a course of study is taught in English is not sufficient.

+You can initially apply without a language certificate.
 Proof of sufficient proficiency in English must be submitted by enrollment deadline (usually September 30 for a winter semester).
 Proof is an enrollment requirement; conditional enrollment does not take place.